kyma-incubator/marketplaces/gardener-addon/README.md

 ## Overview

-This project provides a helm chart to be used as Addon for [Gardener](https://gardener.cloud)
+This project provides a Helm chart you can use as an Add-On for [Gardener](https://gardener.cloud).

 The chart installs a set of Kubernetes Jobs installing and starting the Kyma Installer.